toximate/face-recognition-tkinter/README.md

 ## Features

 - **Face Detection**: Uses Haarcascade classifiers to detect provided faces in real-time.
-- **Face Recognition**: Implements a simple face recognition mechanism to identify faces.
+- **Face Recognition**: Implements a very simple face recognition mechanism to identify faces.
 - **Interactive GUI**: Provides a user-friendly interface built with Tkinter for easy interaction.

 ## Technologies Used